-Southern Cross Pet Insurance Limited (the "Company"), formerly known as Southern Cross Healthcare Limited, is a limited liability company domiciled and incorporated in New Zealand.
+Southern Cross Pet Insurance Limited (the "Company") is a limited liability company domiciled and incorporated in New Zealand.
 It is a wholly owned subsidiary of The Southern Cross Medical Care Society (the "Society").
-The Company's registered office is Level 12, AMP Centre, 29 Customs Street West, Auckland.
+The Company's registered office is Level 12, AMP Centre, 29 Customs Street West, Auckland 1010.
 The Company's primary activity is the provision of pet insurance.

-The Company was formerly known as Southern Cross Healthcare Limited (non-trading).
-The Company changed its name to Southern Cross Pet Insurance Limited on 29 July 2019.
-On 31 January 2020, the Company acquired the pet insurance business from Southern Cross Benefits Limited (refer to Note 16).
-Separately, on 31 January 2020, the identifiable assets and liabilities relating to the pet insurance business were transferred from Southern Cross Insurance Services Limited (refer Note 16).
-As the Company commenced operating on 31 January 2020, comparative financial statement amounts as at and for the year ended 30 June 2019 are nil.
+On 31 January 2020, the Company acquired the pet insurance business from Southern Cross Benefits Limited (refer to Note 17).
+Separately, on 31 January 2020, the identifiable assets and liabilities relating to the pet insurance business were transferred from Southern Cross Insurance Services Limited (refer to Note 17).
+As the Company commenced operating on 31 January 2020, comparative financial statement amounts as at and for the period ended 30 June 2020 are for the five months ending 30 June 2020.